 The sustainability performance of each reasonable alternative site has been considered in the selection of sites.
 The Sustainability Appraisal includes a scoring and assessment narrative on the sustainability performance of each reasonable alternative and recommendations for mitigation measures which have been incorporated in policy requirements as appropriate.
-The Sustainability Appraisal (insert link) highlighted a number of negative and positive impacts for the sites in Reedham but showed how broadly all sites promoted scored similarly.
+The Sustainability Appraisal (which can be found in the evidence base here) highlighted a number of negative and positive impacts for the sites in Reedham but showed how broadly all sites promoted scored similarly.
 Both preferred sites score well through the SA with double positives for population and communities.